 Our achievements so far

-As of May 2020, it is nearly three and a half years since the Society’s inception, in which time our community has accomplished so much of which to be proud; but, by way of ‘milestones’, WE HAVE:
+It is almost four years since the Society’s inception, in which time our community has accomplished so much of which to be proud of; but, by way of ‘milestones’, WE HAVE:

 - After a Parish Council led meeting, formed a Project Group to look at ways of saving The George as Wickham Market’s pub.